Visas

 4. The consulate reviews and issues the F-3 visa.

 Whether the application must be filed at the consulate of the applicant's home country specifically, or any Korean consulate, has not been explicitly confirmed in published guidance.
-Confirm the correct consulate with the Korea Immigration Bureau or 1345 before submitting.
+Confirm the correct consulate with the Korea Immigration Service or 1345 before submitting.

 Required documents